jrc03c/js-text-tools/readme.md

 ```

 The gist is that the value to be stringified is first copied in such a way that cyclic references are replaced with string descriptions, and then the safe copy is actually what gets stringified.

+Finally, note that the built-in typed arrays (e.g., `Float64Array`) are stringified in a special way: they're converted to objects and _then_ stringified.
+The objects to which they're converted have these properties:

+- `constructor` = A string representing the name of the class to which the array belongs (e.g., a `Float64Array` would have a `constructor` value of `"Float64Array"`).
+- `flag` = The string `"FLAG_TYPED_ARRAY"`.
+- `values` = A new, non-typed array containing the values from the original typed array.

+The reason for this additional stringification step is that typed arrays can't be stringified by `JSON.stringify` and then reinstantiated automatically in their original type by `JSON.parse`.
+So, the `stringify` and `parse` functions in this library are designed to handle those and a few other edge cases — though they otherwise function mostly like `JSON.stringify` and `JSON.parse`.

 ## `unindent(text)`